Xamla/rosvita-documentation/source/Calibration_Part2.rst

 **Calibration pattern requirements:**

-For all robot kinematic and hand-eye calibrations one of our |Circle_Pattern_link|
-(see also ``/home/xamla/Rosvita.Control/lua/auto_calibration/Patterns_with_ID.pdf``) has to be used.
+For all camera and hand-eye calibrations one of our circle patterns with IDs (``/home/xamla/Rosvita.Control/lua/auto_calibration/Patterns_with_ID.pdf``) has to be used.
-For a high-quality print of one of these patterns contact us (http://xamla.com).
+See :ref:`calibration-patterns-label`